-Firstly, its important to understand the Sun’s harmful rays, know as UVA & UVB.
+Firstly, its important to understand the Sun’s harmful rays, known as UVA & UVB.
 UVA are the nasty long waves that penetrate deep and cause wrinkles, melanomas and sun spots.
 UVB are the shorter waves that reach the surface of the skin.
 These are the waves that tan and can burn the skin.
 When a label says ‘Broad Spectrum’, it means that you are protected from both UVA and UVB rays.
-Chemical sunscreens absorb these UV Rays, convert them to heat and diffuse them from the body, whereas Mineral sunscreens act as a physical barrier that sits on top of the skin and blocks the rays from being absorbed.
+Chemical sunscreens absorb UV Rays, convert them to heat and diffuse them from the body, whereas Mineral sunscreens act as a physical barrier that sits on top of the skin and blocks the rays from being absorbed.

 Why is Mineral SPF better for sensitive skin?